 Sometimes kids get all the breaks.
-I ask you, when was the last time that you sat at the knees of someone who was willing to read a book to you, AND was able to read upside down so you could study the illustrations?
-It happens everyday in schools and libraries, though there's rarely an adult sitting cross-legged among the children.
+I ask you, when was the last time that you sat at the knees of someone who was willing to read to you, AND was able to read upside down so you could study the pictures?
+It happens for kids everyday in schools and libraries.
 'All well and good', you might say, 'but who writes picture books for adults?'
 Maira Kalman, that's who.

 I've been a fan of Kalman's work ever since I came across Ooh-la-la (Max in Love).
 The book, admittedly written for kids, tells the story of the poet dog Max, who goes to Paris, gains enlightenment and falls in love.
 At one point he is awakened by "a k-k-k-k-knocking" and into his hotel room enters "a long mustache followed by a man".
 The words 'long mustache' form the thing itself curled under the Parisian waiter's nose.